robmasocco/AOS-TAG/ideas.md

     - Set the instance struct pointer to *NULL*.
     - Initialize the rw_sems.
 - Register the device driver.
-- Create the VFS node in */dev* (see [here](https://stackoverflow.com/questions/49350553/can-i-call-mknod-from-my-kernel-module)).
-See below for the name.
+- Create the VFS node in */dev*.
 - Hack the system call table and install the new calls.
     This is the most critical and hazardous step so we do it now, when it's almost sure we got this.

-If any of the aforementioned steps fails, the routine should terminate releasing all resources, with an appropriate error code.
+If any of the aforementioned steps fails, the routine terminates releasing all resources up to that point, returning an appropriate error code.

 ### *cleanup_module*